MicrobiologyETHZ/mbarq/docs/salmonella.md

 ## Analysis

 The goal of this experiment was to identify potential fitness factors on different days of Salmonella infection.
-Thus we want to compare mutant abundances on each day to the inoculum (mutant library + control strains cultured in LB), labeled as `d0`, to samples from `d1`, `d2`, `d3`, and `d4`.
+Thus, we want to compare mutant abundances on each day to the inoculum (mutant library + control strains cultured in LB), labeled as `d0`, to samples from `d1`, `d2`, `d3`, and `d4`.